 Even though you have BCD doesn’t mean you’re comfortable with it.
 Sometimes when you are afloat but your over-inflated back tube kept you floating on your back.
 Or if your front tube is overly inflated, you are floating face downwards.
 You can overcome this by putting weights of various sizes either to the front or the back pouch of your BCD or a combination of both.
 This way you can adjust and neutralize the weight imbalances.
 You will need a few dives before you can adjust correctly and to your satisfaction.
 Once you know how much weight you must carry, you’ll have a wonderful diving experience.

 Masks and Fins

 Generally, a scuba mask provides an air space in front of our eyes so that we can see underwater.
-Most importantly, the mask has to fit your contour of the face.
-Put in on to your face and make sure it sticks to it.
+Most importantly, the mask has to fit the contour of the face.
+Put it on to your face and make sure it sticks to it.
 If it doesn’t hurt your nose bridge then it is a nice fit.
 If the mask constantly leaks it will cause great stress on your diving.
 Remember don’t go for a cheap mask or a rented one, it’s better to invest in one as your own scuba gear.
 Scuba Pink Dive Mask FARSIGHTED Prescription RX 1/3 Optical Lenses Shop at Walmart

 Generally, there are two types of fins, namely the Closed Foot Fin and Open Heel Fin.
-Which one you choose will depend on what types of water you are diving in.
+Which one you choose will depend on what type of water you are diving in.
 If you are diving in warmer waters, where there is no need to keep your feet warm, you’d probably need a Closed Foot Fin.
 Closed foot fin is generally very light and inexpensive.